 I moved back to my hometown in the middle of second grade.
 On my first day at Bowie Elementary, I was wearing my dark blue fake fur coat.
 I loved that coat; I have a picture of myself in my coat, sitting on the back of a huge Galapagos tortoise.
-It was warm and cuddly, like wearing a teddy bear.
+The coat was warm and cuddly, like wearing a teddy bear.
 I felt the eyes of all my new classmates boring into me as I took my seat, so I pulled my coat up around my head.
 The teacher kept asking me to take it off, but there was no way I was going to do that.
 I eventually lost my shyness and settled into small town life.
 Some girls wouldn't play with me at recess because their parents had told them not to.
 My parents were divorced, you see.
-That somehow tainted me, but I wasn't sure how that related to my influence on my fellow dodgeball players.
+That somehow tainted me, but I wasn't sure how that related to my influence on my fellow second graders.
 My Mom and I lived in some apartments directly across the street from my school.
 She and I were both sick with the flu on the day my 2nd grade school photos were being taken, so I have no photos of my first or second grade classes.

 My third grade teacher at Bowie Elementary was a sour faced old woman who was probably only a year or two before retirement.
 She would always find a way to punish the whole class for the most minor infraction, such as someone coughing during a film or talking out of turn.
 A girl named Sarah gave us all head lice that year, so Mom had to comb through my short blonde hair with a nit comb and wash the sheets in special detergent.
 I started hanging out with a girl named Dee Ann, who looked just like Ruth Buzzi.
 She was a bit too goody-goody for me; she seemed to be mortally shocked by even the least "naughty" things I said.

 My mom threw an 8th birthday party for me that year.
 My friends Cathy and Kim and my step-sister Nicki all came to my party.
 Dee Ann was out of town and couldn't make it.
 I had a Pentecostal friend, who came to a sleep over one Friday night.
 She had been bugging me to accompany her to church, where her father was the Pastor.
 I kept saying no, because Mom had told me stories about how wild the Pentecostal services were.
-She and many others referred to them as "Holy Rollers".
+She referred to them as "Holy Rollers".
 My regular family life was wild enough for me; I didn't need to go to a wild church as well.

 My friend was enjoying the sleep over until she asked to try on my new striped jeans.
 Pentecostal women and girls could not wear makeup or pants, so putting on jeans would be a first for her.
 She pulled them on and almost immediately burst into tears, blubbering that she was now going to hell.
 She got so hysterical that my mom had to take her home.
 I felt so bad that my pants were involved in her downfall into the pits of hellfire, I actually agreed to go to church with her.